BetSmartMedia/Lazorse/README.md

 ### Routing

-First and foremost of these is the route syntax.
-It's an implementation of the [draft spec][uri template rfc] for URI templates.
+First and foremost of these is the route syntax: it's the same syntax as the [draft spec][uri template rfc] for URI templates, but extends them with parameter matching semantics as well.
+These are covered more extensively later in this document.

 Lazorse by default owns the `/` and `/schema/*` routes.
 The root route will respond with an object that maps all registered routes/URI templates to a route object.
 So an app with a single route like:

 ```coffee
 greetingLookup = english: "Hi", french: "Salut"